newrelic-experimental/nr1-synthetic-configurator/README.md

 }
 ```

-This is the accompanying JSON schema we need to drive the form.
+This is the accompanying JSON schema we need to drive the form for that JSON configuration.
 Notice the following features:
 - Its possible to mark fields as required
 - Boolean fields (saleOn) will render a checkbox
 - You can specify arrays, the items within which can be re-ordered